 What is Distributed Ledger Technology?

-The distributed ledger systems are extremely fast, and it doesn’t take much time to reflect change across the network.
+The distributed ledger systems are extremely fast.
+It doesn’t take much time to reflect change across the network.

-Distributed ledger technology is an excellent choice in this age of cyberattack.
-With distributed ledger, it becomes hard for hackers to hack the database.
+Distributed ledger technology is an excellent choice in this age of cyberattacks.
+With a distributed ledger, it becomes hard for hackers to hack the database.
 This is because everything is transparent and it is easy to trace back to the hacker.
-Also, to hack, the hacker needs substantial computational power which might be not possible for almost majority of them out there.
+Also, to hack, the hacker needs substantial computational power which might be not possible for almost the majority of them out there.

 Anything that is stored on the distributed ledger is immutable.
 This means that once stored; it cannot be changed.
-Immutability makes it even harder for hackers to try to hack the distributed ledger network such as Bitcoin.
+Immutability makes it even harder for hackers to try to hack the distributed ledger network.
 Furthermore, the absence of the central authority means that it is also free from any intentional change as well.

 Blockchain vs Distributed Ledger Technology (DLT)

-The main reason why DLT is so compelling is the fact that it can be used to power blockchain.
-The blockchain is a specialized database that uses DLT.
-If you are still confused about the comparison, check out Blockchain vs Database comparison.
+The main reason why distributed ledger technology is so compelling is the fact that it can be used to power blockchain.
+The blockchain is a specialized database that uses DLTs.

 DLT solves a lot of problems that the current world is going through.
-Not only it is capable of storing essential data, but it also solves customer problems such as protection, integrity, speed and so on.
-It also reduces environmental footprint with the reduced use of paper.
+Not only it is capable of storing essential data, but it also solves customer problems such as protection, integrity, speed, and so on.
+It also reduces the environmental footprint with the reduced use of paper.